How do I tie a fishing knot?

-Why make sure a knot is finished properly?
+Why make sure a knot is properly finished?

-What angler has never experienced these situations?
-A break in the knot during a cast or even a slowed cast because of a knot that is too big or badly made?
-This is often due to a poorly finished knot with excess braid or fluorocarbon sticking out and catching on the cast.
+What angler hasn't experienced these situations?
+A break in the connection knot during a cast or even a slowed cast due to an overly large or poorly made connection knot?
+This is often due to a poorly finished knot, with excess braid or fluorocarbon sticking out and catching on the cast.

-Ensuring a good finish avoids these problems, improves the glide of the knot through the rings, especially if they are small, and thus increases distance and accuracy when throwing.
+Ensuring the right finish helps avoid these problems, improves the glide of the knot through the rings, especially if they are small, and thus increases distance and accuracy when throwing.

 How to proceed?

-It is important to take into account the line diameters used.
-The larger the diameter, the bigger the knot.
-In fact, in strong fisheries such as bluefin tuna lure fishing, the size of the rod rings is so important that they can let through a poorly finished knot, but the strength of the knot can be compromised.
-Attention should be paid to the more classic fisheries, requiring the use of smaller rings.
+It's important to consider the line diameters used.
+The larger the diameter, the larger the knot.
+In fact, in strong fisheries such as luring bluefin tuna, the size of the rod rings is so important that they can let through a poorly finished knot, but their solidity can be compromised.
+Attention should be paid to more classic fishing, requiring the use of smaller rings.

-The following example has been voluntarily realized with a braid and a large diameter fluorocarbon to allow the realization of the associated photos and thus facilitate the vision.
+The following example has been deliberately made with a braid and a large-diameter fluorocarbon to enable the associated photos to be taken, thus facilitating vision.

-The material needed to make a nice finish on your knots is relatively simple:
+The materials needed to achieve a beautiful finish on your knots are relatively simple:

 • a pair of scissors